Wiesbaden-Dotzheim: Roman Catholic community

 The first written mention of the Dotzheimer church comes from the year 1128.
 In 1569, the country's Lord, Count Philipp von Nassau-Idstein, introduced the first Protestant pastor to Dotzheim.
 Catholics from Dotzheim, whose existence has been documented since 1696, could only worship in Frauenstein.

 As the number of Catholics in Dotzheim increasingly grew at the end of the 19th century, money was collected to build a Catholic church.
 On 8 December 1901, the Mass was offered again in Dotzheim for the first time since the Protestant Reformation.
 The service was conducted in the old school, because the church was not ready.
-On 31 March 1902 (Easter Monday), the church was solemnly inaugurated and dedicated to St. Joseph.
+On 31 March 1902 (Easter Monday), the church was solemnly inaugurated and dedicated to Saint Joseph.
 Dotzheim was not its own parish, but organizationally belonged to Frauenstein until 1926.

 During World War II, on the night of 2–3 February 1945, St. Joseph's Church was burned during a bombing raid.
 It was only roughly restored afterward.
 In 1955, the church was expanded and a large tower added, but by the 1970s, the church was again too small.
 It was demolished in 1976, and the church and rectory were replaced with a modern community center, with the church on one side and the rectory and parish office on the other.
 Bishop Gerhard Pieschl inaugurated the facility on 3 February 1978.